TheOdinProject/curriculum/ruby/object_oriented_programming_basics/object_oriented_programming.md

 - [Kevin Berridge's video presentation](http://vimeo.com/91672848) covers major themes of practical object-oriented design, with many references to Sandi Metz's book, in about 40 minutes.
 - If you want more examples to code along with, check out [Zetcode's OOP section](http://zetcode.com/lang/rubytutorial/oop/) and [Zetcode's second OOP section](https://zetcode.com/lang/rubytutorial/oop2/) until they start talking about exceptions (~80% of the way down).
-- After you have completed several OOP projects, the following books by Sandi Metz are essential to build on the foundational concepts in this lesson.
 - [99 Bottles of OOP](https://sandimetz.com/99bottles) is a hands-on workbook that you should code along with to get the most out of it.
-This is a great resource if you feel uncertain about OOP concepts and would like to guided through refactoring examples and explanations.
+This is a great resource if, after completing several OOP projects, you still feel uncertain about OOP concepts and would like to be guided through some refactoring examples and explanations.
 - [Practical Object-Oriented Design in Ruby](https://www.poodr.com/) is a traditional technical book with practical examples.
-This is a great resource after 99 Bottles or if you already feel like you fully understand OOP concepts.
+This is a great resource if, after completing several OOP projects, you still feel uncertain about OOP concepts and would like to be guided through some refactoring examples and explanations.